-You likely will not need to open a California Probate in the following 5 scenarios:
+You likely will not need to open a California Probate in the following five scenarios:

 1. The estate is worth less than the cut-off amount.

 If the estate or asset qualifies as a “small estate”, you may not need to open a full probate matter.
-If the estate or asset is worth less than $166,250 (including real property) or the sole asset is a piece of real estate worth less than $55,425, you can probably avoid probate with a small estate affidavit.
+In 2022, if the estate or asset is worth less than $166,250 (including real property) or the sole asset is a piece of real estate worth less than $61,500, you can probably avoid probate with a small estate affidavit.
 Consult an experienced probate lawyer for help determining the best strategy.

 2. Your spouse has died and your assets were all “community property.”